jazzband/django-two-factor-auth/docs/configuration.rst

      `the upstream ticket`_).
 Don't set this option to 8 unless all of your users use a 8 digit compatible token generator app.

+``PHONENUMBER_DEFAULT_REGION`` (default: ``None``)
+  The default region for parsing phone numbers.
+If your application's primary audience is a certain country, setting the region to that country allows entering phone numbers without that country's country code.

 Twilio Gateway
 --------------
 To use the Twilio gateway, you need first to install the `Twilio client`_::